 "In my opinion, the heel turn by Men on a Mission was the worst decision at the worst time, and I’ll go to my grave saying it because the babyface M.O.M. that was really over with the fans had not developed to its full potential," Oscar stressed.

-In the beginning, Oscar was portrayed as the team’s positive rapping leader, the frontman, as we both called it.
+Initially, Oscar was portrayed as the team’s positive rapping leader, the frontman, as we both called it.
 But as time passed and the heel turn seemed imminent, Mabel got more attention.
 And as big and agile as he was (billed at 6’9" and almost 500 lbs), how couldn’t he eventually become the focal point?
-We both praised Nelson Frazier Jr. (Mabel, who would later become Viscera and Big Daddy V) on his various talents in the ring.
+We both praised Nelson Frazier Jr. (Mabel, who would later become Viscera and Big Daddy V) for his many talents in the ring.

 “The first match I saw M.O.M. take part in, I couldn’t believe the things I saw him doing.
 As tall as he was and as big as he was, that man moved in the ring like he was one hundred pounds.
 I couldn’t have been prouder or more impressed.
 I was like, ‘Oh my God, we’re going to be billionaires, I can’t believe this man can move like this!’"